pymupdf/PyMuPDF/examples/README.rst

 File                    Purpose
 ======================= ====================================================================================
-PDF_Joiner.py           a full-featured program to join PDF files PDFoledit.py            a program to edit a PDF's table of contents PDF2Text.py             a program to extract all text of a PDF PDF2TextJS.py           a program to extract all text of a PDF preserving normal reading sequence ParseTab.py             a function to parse tables within documents
+PDF_Joiner.py           a full-featured program to join PDF files PDFoutline.py           a program to edit a PDF's table of contents PDFoutlineHeld.html     help for PDFoutline.py PDF2Text.py             a program to extract all text of a PDF PDF2TextJS.py           a program to extract all text of a PDF preserving normal reading sequence ParseTab.py             a function to parse tables within documents